 3. Once the bottom of the omelet has turned golden brown and is firm, then it is time to flip it over!

 COOK’s TIP: Use a spatula to peek under the omelet, to see it is golden brown, and lightly shake the skillet.
 The center should be slightly firm and less runny. (see my notes below)

-4. Hold the plate down over the skillet, flip it over to the other side to finish cooking for a few minutes more.
+4. Hold the plate down over the skillet, flip it over, to the other side, and slide it back into the skillet to finish cooking for a few minutes more.
 Transfer to a serving plate.
 Slice the omelet into pieces and serve!

 HOW TO FLIP OVER THE OMELET WHEN READY?

-Second – Then place your hand onto the plate to hold it down, then you lift the skillet and flip the omelet onto the plate.
+Second – Next, place your hand on top the plate and hold it down.
+Then you lift the skillet and flip the omelet onto the plate.

-Third – Finally, slowly slide the omelet back into the skillet, and continue to simmer to finish cooking.
+Third – Finally, slowly slide the omelet back into the skillet, turn on the heat to low and continue to simmer to finish cooking.